It's Your Career: Work-Based Learning Opportunities for College Students With DisabilitiesPDF Version (500 KB) - get Acrobat Reader

 What is Job Shadowing?

-Job shadowing, where you visit a business to observe one or more positions, provides you with a realistic view of one or more occupations.
-You observe essential functions of occupational areas of interest.
-Experiences vary in time from one hour to a full day depending on the amount of time employers can provide as well as your level of interest.
-Job shadowing experiences offer opportunities for career exploration.
-However, they do not typically generate academic credit.
+Job shadowing allows you to visit a business to observe essential functions of one or more positions, providing you with a realistic view of an occupation.
+Hours depend on the amount of time employers can provide as well as your level of interest.
+Job shadowing experiences do not typically generate academic credit.

 What is Service Learning?